-- (b) Requests for copies of records pursuant to the Freedom of Information Act shall be addressed to FOIA officer, Federal Election Commission, 999 E Street, NW., Washington, DC 20463.
+- (a) [Reserved] - (b)(1) Requests for copies of records pursuant to the Freedom of Information Act shall be addressed to FOIA officer, Federal Election Commission, 999 E Street, NW., Washington, DC 20463.
 The request shall reasonably describe the records sought with sufficient specificity with respect to names, dates, and subject matter, to permit the records to be located.
-A requester will be promptly advised if the records cannot be located on the basis of the description given and that further identifying information must be provided before the request can be satisfied. - (c) Records or copies thereof will normally be made available either immediately upon receipt of a request or within ten working days thereafter, or twenty working days in the case of an unless in unusual cumstances the time is extended or subject to 11 CFR 4.9(f)(3), which governs advance payments.
+A requester will be promptly advised if the records cannot be located on the basis of the description given and that further identifying information must be provided before the request can be satisfied.

+- (2) Requests for Commission records and copies thereof shall specify the preferred form or format (including electronic formats) of the response.
+The Commission shall accommodate requesters as to form or format if the record is readily available in that form or format.
+When requesters do not specify the form or format of the response, the Commission shall respond in the form or format in which the document is most accessible to the Commission. - (c) The Commission shall determine within twenty working days after receipt of a request, or twenty working days after an appeal is granted, whether to comply with such request, unless in unusual circumstances the time is extended or subject to §4.9(f)(3), which governs advance payments.
 In the event the time is extended, the requestor shall be notified of the reasons for the extension and the date on which a determination is expected to be made, but in no case shall the extended time exceed ten working days.
-An extension may be made if it is- - (1) Necessary to locate records or transfer them from physically separate facilities; or - (2) Necessary to search for, collect, and appropriately examine a large quantity of separate and distinct records which are the subject of a single request; or - (3) Necessary for consultation with another agency which has a substantial interest in the determination of the request, or with two or more components of the Commission which have a substantial subject matter interest therein. - (d) Any person denied access to records by the Commission shall be notified immediately giving reasons therefore, and notified of the right of such person to appeal such adverse determination to the Commission.
+An extension may be made if it is- - (1) Necessary to locate records or transfer them from physically separate facilities; or - (2) Necessary to search for, collect, and appropriately examine a large quantity of separate and distinct records which are the subject of a single request; or - (3) Necessary for consultation with another agency which has a substantial interest in the determination of the request, or with two or more components of the Commission which have a substantial subject matter interest therein. - (d) If the Commission determines that an extension of time greater than ten working days is necessary to respond to a request satisfying the "unusual circumstances" specified in paragraph (c) of this section, the Commission shall so notify the requester and